keithmacinnis/django-py-playground/README.md

 # django-py-playground
-An exerice with django / crud
+A django / firebase crud app

 ## To Run